Chicago Bulls: 1966–1975: Team creation and early success

-On January 16, 1966, Chicago was granted an NBA franchise to be called the Bulls.
-The Chicago Bulls became the third NBA franchise in the city, after the Chicago Stags (1946–1950) and the Chicago Packers/Zephyrs (1961–1963, now the Washington Wizards).
-The Bulls' founder, Dick Klein, was the Bulls' only owner to ever play professional basketball (for the Chicago American Gears).
-He served as the Bulls' general manager and president in their initial years.
+The Chicago Bulls were granted an NBA franchise on January 16, 1966, making them the third NBA team in Chicago's history, following the Chicago Stags (1946–1950) and the Chicago Packers/Zephyrs (1961–1963).
+The franchise was founded by Dick Klein, the only owner in Bulls history to have played professional basketball, having previously played for the Chicago American Gears.
+Klein served as the team’s general manager and president during its formative years.